AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 {{pro-backups}}

-You can create a **manual backup** of the database for your production and staging environments using CLI commands.
+You can create a **manual backup** of the database for your Staging and Production environments using CLI commands.
 See [Back up the database](../storage/database-dump.md).
 For `integration` environments, Adobe recommends creating a snapshot as a first step after accessing your Adobe Commerce on cloud infrastructure project and before applying any major changes.
 See [Snapshots and backup management](../storage/snapshots.md).

 ### Recovery Point Objective